Akarshjha03/Kotlin-Playground/README.md

 We welcome contributions from everyone!
 Here’s how you can help:

-1.Fork the repository.
+1. Fork the repository.

-2.Add your snippet or improve existing ones.
+2. Add your snippet or improve existing ones.

-3.Submit a pull request with a clear description of your changes.
+3. Submit a pull request with a clear description of your changes.

 ---